Data-Panel-MVP/Data-Panel-MVP/README.md

 This branch contains the login and sign up code for Plypicker Data Panel.

-###This below written contains the brief abput the code in each and every file
+###This below written content is the brief about the code in each and every file

 Starting the Backend:-